kaelzhang/after-ready/README.md

 # after-ready

-[TC39 decorators](https://github.com/tc39/proposal-decorators) for making things to support one-time ready event callback handlers.
+[TC39 decorators](https://github.com/tc39/proposal-decorators) for making classes to support one-time ready event callback handlers.

 If using `after-ready`, a babel plugin [`@babel/plugin-proposal-decorators`](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) should be configured with `legacy: false` if the tc39 decorators are not supported natively.